miranjingjing/miranjingjing/README.md

 ### Hi!
 I'm Miranda
-I'm a student at the University of Waterloo studying Computer Science
+I'm a student at the University of Waterloo studying Computer Science and Psychology!
+Nice to meet you :)

 <!--
 **miranjingjing/miranjingjing** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.